CraftRemote/plugin/README.md

 ## Support

-You can create a support request by adding an issue in this repo.
+You can create a support request by adding an issue in the [support repository](https://github.com/CraftRemote/support/issues).